opensouls/community/README.md

 ## 📜 License

-The documentation (`/docs`) is included under CC-BY-4.0 license.

-Unless otherise noted, the remainder of the repository - i.e. the `/library`, `/demos`, and `/souls` are included under MIT license.
+Unless otherise noted, the majority of the repository - i.e. the `/library`, `/demos`, and `/souls` are included under MIT license.